Reduction operator: Example

+IEEE 754-2019 defines 4 kinds of sum reductions and 3 kinds of scaled-product reductions.
+Because the operations are reduction operators, the standards specifies that "implementations may associate in any order or evaluate in any wider format."

 Nonexample

 Matrix multiplication is not a reduction operator since the operation is not commutative.
 If processes were allowed to return their matrix multiplication results in any order to the master process, the final result that the master computes will likely be incorrect if the results arrived out of order.
 However, note that matrix multiplication is associative, and therefore the result would be correct as long as the proper ordering were enforced, as in the binary tree reduction technique.

 Algorithms

 Binomial tree algorithms

-Regarding parallel algorithms, there are two main models of parallel computation, the parallel random access machine as an extension of the RAM with shared memory between processing units and the bulk synchronous parallel computer which takes communication and synchronization into account.
+Regarding parallel algorithms, there are two main models of parallel computation, the parallel random access machine (PRAM) as an extension of the RAM with shared memory between processing units and the bulk synchronous parallel computer which takes communication and synchronization into account.
 Both models have different implications for the time-complexity, therefore two algorithms will be shown.

 PRAM-algorithm

 This algorithm represents a widely spread method to handle inputs where $p$ is a power of two.
 The reverse procedure is often used for broadcasting elements.